 top of page

 For many adults between 30 and 60, this conversation feels familiar and uncomfortable.
-We notice our parents getting older, missing appointments, or ignoring symptoms, but bringing up health checkups often leads to resistance.
+We notice our parents getting older, missing appointments, or ignoring symptoms.
+However, bringing up health checkups often leads to resistance.

 • Fear of diagnosis or bad reports